SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `git_repository`

-    If your code base is under git version control you can specify where the path (relative or absolute) to
+    If your code base is under git version control you can specify the path (relative or absolute) to
     the folder containing the `.git` directory.
 See also :ref:`more-on-git`.